-Helen Wills, Olympic and National champion, will defend her United States title in the women's national championship tournament to be held at the West Side Tennis Club all of next week.
-Miss Mary Browne, Mrs. Franklin I. Mallory, erstwhile champions and many other famous players will compete.
+Helen Wills, Olympic and National champion, will defend her United States title in the women's national champion, will defend her United States title in the women's national championship tournament to be held at the West Side Tennis Club all of next week.
+Miss Mary Browne, Mrs. Franklin I. Mallory, erstwhile champions and many other famous players will com-pete.
 Mrs. Hazel Hotchkiss Wightman will also play in the doubles, partnered by Miss Wills.

-Seats may be purchased through Harry Parker, 101 Park Avenue, or during next week at the West Side Club.
+doubles, partnered by Miss Wills.
+Seats may be purchased through Harry Parker.
+101 Park Avenue, or during next week at the West Side Club.
 The demand for seats has been heavier than in former years.
 The men's national championship tournament will begin August 25 at the West Side Club, when Spanish, French and Australian stars, as well as William T. Tilden 2d, William M. Johnston, Vincent Richards and other American members of the first ten in ranking will each strive to reach the top.